Antialiases/win3.1css/README.md

+# win3.1css
-# This is just a version of web3point1 with npm support
+literally just a streamlined version of web3point1 with npm support